gaulinsoft/fusion/README.md

 > Fusion does not have any releases and is still a work in progress.
 Please feel free to create an issue if you'd like to propose any other language features.

+A live demo is currently available at: http://www.fusionlang.org

 ## Contents
 - [Features](#features)
 	- [Syntax Highlighting](#syntax-highlighting)